Thamirawaran/Visit_Zoo/README.md

-# Zoo Management Game
+# Visit Zoo Game
-Welcome to the Zoo Management Game, an interactive zoo exploration and management game built using Pygame and MoviePy.
+Welcome to the Visit Zoo Game, an interactive zoo exploration and management game built using Pygame and MoviePy.
 In this game, players can explore various sections of a zoo, each featuring animals, birds, and different attractions.
 The game includes image displays, video playback, and interactive buttons that guide the player through different areas of the zoo.

 ## Features
 - **Interactive Zoo Sections:** Explore sections like Animals, Birds, Lion, Parrot, and more.
 Each section comes with its own unique content, including images and short video clips.